federicotdn/verb/README.md

 $ make run
 ```

+Finally, a list of all recipes and their descriptions can be obtained using `make help` or simply `make`.

 ## Related Packages

 - [restclient](https://github.com/pashky/restclient.el): Verb is an attempt to improve upon the core idea of the `restclient` package: writing request specifications on a buffer, and receiving the responses on another.
 The most important differences between the two packages are: